LAION-AI/laion.ai/blog/board_game_arena_blog_post.md

 - Custom fine-tuned models
 - Cost-effective large-scale experiments

+It also supports Hugging Face backends.

 The system allows researchers to mix different backends within the same experiment, enabling direct comparison between proprietary and open-source models, or between API-based and locally-hosted implementations.

 ## Reasoning Traces: Understanding AI Decision-Making

-A particularly valuable feature of Board Game Arena is its automatic reasoning traces capability.
+A particularly valuable feature of Game Reasoning Arena is its automatic reasoning traces capability.
 This functionality captures not only what move an LLM made, but also the reasoning behind that decision.

 ### Data Collection

-For every move made by an LLM agent, Board Game Arena automatically records:
+For every move made by an LLM agent, Game Reasoning Arena automatically records:

 - **Board State**: The exact game position when the decision was made
 - **Agent Reasoning**: The LLM's complete thought process and explanation